 Wages That Can't Be Garnished

 Not all earnings can be garnished.
 Illinois specifically prohibits creditors from garnishing most pensions, welfare benefits, Social Security income, unemployment benefits, black lung payments, alimony and child support, veterans' benefits and unemployment payments.
-If you make less than $371.25 in disposable income each week, your wages can't be garnished at all.
-Likewise, creditors can only garnish wages, so independent contractors and other self-employed people can be completely immune from wage garnishment orders.
+Creditors can only garnish wages, so independent contractors and other self-employed people can be completely immune from wage garnishment orders.

 Wage Garnishment Exceptions